If you made any changes in Pure these will be visible here soon.

 Biography

 Her specialism in British cinema began with her PhD at the University of Hull on representations of women in the 1950s, awarded in 2003.
 She worked at the University of Hull for several years and played a key role in setting up their Film Studies degree programmes before moving to UEA’s School of Film and Television Studies in 2009.
-Since then, she has held the position of School Director of Postgraduate Research from 2009 to 2012, Head of the Department of Film, Television and Media Studies 2014-2016, Athena Swan Gender Equality Lead 2016-2019, and since 2019 has been Research Director for UEA's Interdisciplinary Institute for the Humanities.
-She was made Professor in 2020: you can see her inaugural lecture here.
+Since then, she has held the position of School Director of Postgraduate Research from 2009 to 2012, Head of the Department of Film, Television and Media Studies 2014-2016, Athena Swan Gender Equality Lead 2016-2019, and from 2019-2023 was Research Director for UEA's Interdisciplinary Institute for the Humanities.

 Key Research Interests